CopernicaMarketingSoftware/Documentation/Yothalot/php-job-race.md

 `start()`.
 Once a job has been started it is no longer possible to add input data to the job, and it is no longer possible to tune the job.

-If you want to wait for the first result, you can call the `wait()` method.
+If you want to wait for the first non zero result, you can call the `wait()` method.
+This method will return the first non zero value that is returned from the `process()` method of your Race class after which the entire job stops.
+You will get a zero value if all data you have passed to the job have been processed and `process()` always returned a zero.

-This method will return the first value that is returned from the `process()` method of your Race class.
-This will block your PHP script until the first method returns a result.
-This could take some time, so you better only call this `wait()` method if it is not much of a problem that your PHP scripts gets in a blocked state.
+Note that calling `wait()` will block your PHP script until a non zero value is returned or when all data is processed.
+This could take some time, so you better only call the `wait()` method if it is not much of a problem that your PHP scripts gets in a blocked state.

 ```php
 // construct a job